Carter-Payne/Wanted/README.md

 This contains the Main 2 files, main and game.
 Main involves the creation of the initial GUI, and game contains the code that runs an instance of the game itself.
-The code was designed to run on Mac
+The code was designed to run on Mac, so images may have to be altered slightly to work well on other OS.
+The main images and sounds for the game can be found at https://mega.nz/folder/cbEjGbAC#9k-vs22jlxrvV49MARcKAQ.
+It is worth noting that the file size is so large due to a song being played during the game that is 10 minutes long to ensure it does not end prematurely.